 Shared prosperity depends less on technology itself than on the choices made by each of us, as workers and entrepreneurs, and as citizens and voters.
 Entrepreneurs need to invent new business models, workers need access to new skills, and policymakers need to be urged by voters to invest in research that will redesign approaches to human learning for an era of machine learning.

 At the Massachusetts Institute of Technology, the Inclusive Innovation Challenge was inaugurated three years ago to help speed the transition to a high-growth and high-opportunity digital economy.
 More than $1 million is awarded annually to recognize and reward people and organizations that are working toward the goal of more widely shared participation in the digital economy.

 Award recipients include Laboratoria, a six-month coding boot camp that trains low-income women in both technical skills and soft skills such as teamwork and collaboration.
 After graduation, 80 percent of Laboratoria’s students find jobs that pay three times what they earned before the program.
+With great programs like this hopefully soon we will have the same for electrical engineering, with women working with circuit boards similar to what you’d find at Gumstix.
 Another recipient, Apli, uses an AI-enabled chatbot to “interview” students, single mothers, shift workers and other job-seekers, then uses machine learning to match them with employment opportunities.
 This approach connects them with jobs within 24 hours rather than the 52-day average recruiting cycle.

 Artificial intelligence is beginning to transform the economy.
 Human intelligence is needed to make sure it benefits the many, not just the few.